MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

 We recommend:

-- Stick to convention unless you intentionally want to provide code that is more readable and understandable for users.
+- Stick to convention unless breaking convention makes code more readable and understandable for users.

 ## Naming conventions ##